 Essential Nutrients: The concentration of different macro- and micro-nutrients such as glucoraphanin, potassium (K), magnesium (Mg), and iron (Fe) in broccoli microgreens were higher when grown under blue light than a combination of red and blue (6).

-Moreover, a short duration exposure to blue LEDs before the harvest of broccoli microgreens increased the levels of beta-carotene, glucoraphanin, glucosinolates, epiprogoitrin, and essential nutrients such as macronutrients of calcium (Ca), phosphorus (P), potassium (K), magnesium (Mg), and sulfur (S), increasing their nutritional value (6).
+Moreover, a short duration exposure to blue LED grow lights before the harvest of broccoli microgreens increased the levels of beta-carotene, glucoraphanin, glucosinolates, epiprogoitrin, and essential nutrients such as macronutrients of calcium (Ca), phosphorus (P), potassium (K), magnesium (Mg), and sulfur (S), increasing their nutritional value (6).

 Regardless of the colour of light of the LEDs, blue, red or far-red, or the combinations used, moderate light intensities of 320–440 μmol m-2 s-1 are more suitable to promote both growth and nutritional qualities of microgreens since this “produces larger leaves, higher total anthocyanins, total phenols, DPPH free-radical scavenging capacity and lower content of nitrates” (4).